 Collecting antiques is collecting stories.
 If you read my last post, you will know that my mom dropped a box of paper stories on her dining room table yesterday and let me sort through them.
-I made piles of Easter cards, piles of Victorian Valentines, piles of calling cards, and countless other stacks of colorful paper.
-Then, there was a small stack of things I set aside to share here on Faedra.
+I made piles of Easter cards, Victorian Valentines, calling cards, and countless other stacks of colorful paper.
+Then, I set aside a small stack of things to share here on Faedra.
 The scraps that made it into this special little pile are not rare.
 They are not the pieces that are worth the most money.
 I set them aside because they are pretty or tell a sweet story.

 This adorable handmade Valentine is my absolute favorite of all.
 It was handmade by a man “in the far west” for his sweetheart.
 He cut pretty Victorian scraps and used them to adorn a poem he wrote for his gal.